machineagency/jubilee/README.md

-(This page has been migrated from [Thingiverse](https://www.thingiverse.com/thing:3843001) and is now the most up-to-date resource for Jubilee)
+(This page is being migrated from [Thingiverse](https://www.thingiverse.com/thing:3843001) and will eventually be the most up-to-date resource for Jubilee)

 ![Jubilee](/pics/jubilee-professional-headshot-brightened.jpg)

 Welcome to the Jubilee Project Landing Page

 Jubilee is an extensible multi-tool motion platform capable of running GCode for non-loadbearing automation applications.
-Out-of-the-box, Jubilee is configured for multimaterial 3D printing and multicolor pen plotting, but we've had success with light liquid-handling and high-res image stitching applications as well.
+Out-of-the-box, Jubilee is configured for multimaterial 3D printing and multicolor pen plotting, but we've had success with light liquid-handling and image stitching applications too.
 Jubilee is meant to be extended by the community.
 Have a new tool to add to the repository?
 Simply check our [contributing]() guidlelines and submit a pull request.

 ## File Structure